 In general, if one seeks the safety of rules, one will not get beyond competence.Stuart E. Dreyfus, “The Five-Stage Model of Adult Skill Acquisition”

 Be aware that the leap to proficient and then expert takes longer than previous stages.
-Competency can be achieved relatively quickly, but many hours of focused practice are required to move beyond.
+Competency can be achieved relatively quickly.
+But many hours of focused practice are required to move beyond competency.
 Focused practice also means counteracting a natural tendency towards automaticity.
 What that means is that as skill level increases, your performance becomes more automatic and less conscious.
 This is expected, as your training and experience help you adapt to the typical demands of dance.
 However, experts can counteract this automaticity to continue learning (see K. A. Ericsson, “Deliberate Practice and Acquisition of Expert Performance”).
 This is where deliberate practice comes in.
 You must practice deliberately to increase your skill level beyond competency on your path to expert.